A. J. Jacobs: Career

 In his book Drop Dead Healthy: One Man's Humble Quest for Bodily Perfection (2012), he explores different ways humans can bring their bodies to peak health, from diet to exercise.
 He wrote the book while walking on a treadmill.
 Jacobs gave a related TED talk about this health quest entitled "How Healthy Living Nearly Killed Me".

 From 2011 to 2012, Jacobs wrote the "Extreme Health" column for Esquire magazine, covering such topics as high-intensity interval training and the quantified self.
 Since 2012, he has written the "Modern Problems" advice column for mental floss magazine.
 The column compares modern day life to the horrors of the past.

 As of May 2013, Jacobs writes a weekly advice column for Esquire.com called "My Huddled Masses".
 The column is crowdsourced to Jacobs's 100,000 Facebook followers, who give etiquette and love advice.
 He also writes the regular feature "Obituaries" for Esquire, which consists of satirical death notices for cultural trends, such as American hegemony.

-As of 2015 Jacobs was working on a project called the Global Family Reunion, where he aims to connect as many people as possible to the global family tree at Geni.com and WikiTree.
-He hosted the Global Family Reunion, planned to be largest family reunion in history on June 6, 2015, at the New York Hall of Science.
+On June 6, 2015, Jacobs hosted the Global Family Reunion at the New York Hall of Science.
+Satellite events were held in Salt Lake City, Utah (in partnership with FamilySearch; Cleveland, Ohio (at the Western Reserve Historical Society; Zionsville, Indiana; and Independence, Missouri (at the Midwest Genealogy Center).
+His project aimed to connect as many people as possible to the global family tree at Geni.com and WikiTree, and the event was planned to be the largest family reunion in history.
+His experience planning and hosting the event is documented in his 2017 book It's All Relative.

 On December 5, 2016, Gimlet Media announced Jacobs as the host of Twice Removed, a podcast focused on genealogy.
 In June 2016, Gimlet announced that the podcast would not be renewed for a second season.

-In 2020, he is working on a book which reframes global issues as puzzles.
+Jacobs' April 2022 book The Puzzler reframes global issues as puzzles.
+In the fall of 2023, the daily podcast The Puzzler with A.J.
+Jacobs was launched.

-In September, 2022, the New York Times published a story by Jacobs detailing a 1988 kayaking excursion in which he and his sister were lost overnight in the waterways of Glacier Bay National Park.
+In September 2022, The New York Times published a story by Jacobs detailing a 1988 kayaking excursion in which he and his sister were lost overnight in the waterways of Glacier Bay National Park.
 They were eventually saved by an unknown group of campers on Kidney Island and a search seaplane rented by their father.

 Personal life

-Jacobs is married to Julie Schoenberg and has three sons: Jasper Kheel-Lime Jacobs (born March 11, 2004) and twins Zane and Lucas Jacobs (born August 24, 2006).
+Jacobs is married to Julie Schoenberg and has three sons.

-Jacobs is a first cousin, once removed, of the legal scholar Cass Sunstein.
+Jacobs is a first cousin once removed of the legal scholar Cass Sunstein.

-Jacobs is a member of Giving What We Can and pledges 10% of lifelong earnings to charity.
+Jacobs is a member of Giving What We Can; he has pledged to give 10% of his lifetime earnings to charity.
 He donates to the Against Malaria Foundation and other effective altruism organizations.